 At present, the future status of the Affordable Care Act is uncertain.
 Current legislative efforts to repeal and replace the existing law are underway yet have not been approved by both houses of Congress.
 As such, in spite of Executive Orders and news media speculation, the existing healthcare law is still in effect including penalties for non-compliance.

-Taxpayers will be reporting their health insurance status on tax returns.
+Taxpayers will be reporting their health insurance status on their tax returns.
+Failure to answer the Healthcare question will not cause a return to be rejected; however, it is subject to follow-up correspondence from the IRS and may result in a change to your refund or amount due.
 While most taxpayers are familiar with the process from previous years, we’ve created the following guide to help you understand how the ACA might impact your tax situation.
 In this guide, you’ll find specific information around (a) how the ACA might affect your taxes, (b) which forms you’ll need to look for, and (c) what documentation we’ll need from you in order to complete your tax return.

 To begin, find the description that best represents your current situation.